so-sc/sosc-website/README.md

 And finally submit a Pull Request.

 PS:
-- Slug is where your blog post will be available on the website and the prefix `/blog/` is a must to identify it as a blog.
+- Slug is where your blog post will be available on the website and the prefix `/blog/` is required to identify it as a blog.
 - Description should be written in a single line, with considerably almost 2-3 lines as viewable.
 Make it short and descriptive.
 - Date should be in the format YYYY-mm-dd
 - Your author name should be your github profile url.